matfat55/miniblog/src/content/blog/hello-world.md

 After the frontmatter, you can write your blog post content using standard Markdown syntax.

-I won't teach you markdown here, there are many great resources.
-If you want to add images, make sure to put them in the public directory.
+I won't teach you markdown here; there are many great resources.
+If you want to add images, put them in the public directory.

 ### Step 5: Preview Your Blog
 Once you've created your post, you can preview it locally by:

-Running npm run dev in your terminal
+- Running npm run dev in your terminal

-Opening your browser to localhost:3000
+- opening your browser to localhost:3000

-Navigating to your new blog post
+- Navigating to your new blog post

+(only if you have it locally)

-Step 6: Deploy Your Changes
+### Step 6: Deploy Your Changes
 After you're satisfied with your post:

-Commit your changes to git
+- Commit your changes to git

-Push to your repository
+- Push to your repository

-Your blog will automatically update if you have deployment set up Remember to:
+- Your blog will automatically update if you have deployment set up

-Use descriptive titles and excerpts
-Add relevant tags to help readers find your content Include high-quality images when relevant
-Proofread your content before publishing
+If not, go to the settings of your fork, head to pages, and set up deployment.

 Now you're ready to start blogging with MiniBlog!
 Happy writing! 🚀